 Liz recently completed a run of "There in the Light and the Darkness of the Self and of the Other" at the Wilma Theatre.
 The piece, based on a poem by Etel Adnan, was part of the Philadelphia Fringe Festival, 2019.
-Listen to excerpts from composer Alex Dowling's beautiful score, sung by Liz, Alex, Emma O'Halloran and Bren Thomas available on SoundCloud,
+Listen to excerpts of composer Alex Dowling's beautiful score on SoundCloud,

 THE SOUND TOUR is an ongoing project